sueLan/suelan.github.io/source/_posts/20210319-FBRetainCycleDetector.md

 - https://developer.apple.com/videos/play/wwdc2018/416/
 - https://developer.apple.com/videos/play/wwdc2020/10078/?time=256

 Obviously, it is important to keep memory under control.
 In our daily life, we usually use Xcode memory debugger tool and instruments to detect memory leaks.
-Basically, lots of manual work.
-A better to integrate memory leak detection into internal test phase or regression phase.
+Basically, lots of manual works.
+Maybe, a better way is to integrate memory leak detection into internal test phase or regression phase.
 The earlier we detect the issue, the more time we got to fix it.
-The less efforts we put in checking memory leaks, the more likely we keep our app away from memory leaks.
-Using `MLeaksFinder` and `FBRetainCycleDetector` is a good solution.
+The less efforts we put in checking memory leaks manually, the more likely we spend less time to optimal memory issues and keep our app away from memory leaks.
+So, using `MLeaksFinder` and `FBRetainCycleDetector` in dev or test phase sounds like a good idea.

 # What is MLeaksFinder for?

-`MLeaksFinder` is an light-weight tool from `WeChat` team, `Tencent`.
-It automatically finds leaks in some specific objects.
+As we know, `MLeaksFinder` is an light-weight tool from `WeChat` team, `Tencent`, which automatically finds leaks in some specific objects.
 When leaks happening, it will present an alert showing the leaked object and backtrace.

 # How does MLeaksFinder work?

-The basic idea is to set a timer when the object is about to be released.
+The basic idea for `MLeaksFinder` is to set a timer when the object is about to be released.
 When the timer is triggered, checked if the reference to the object is still valid.
-If it is, it turns out this object is leaked.
-Then, it uses this leaked object as seed object to `FBRetainCycleDetector` to figure out the retain cycle using.
-Actually, I found lots of articles introducing `MLeakdsFinder` are Chinese and outdated.
-While its source code is a bit easy to read.
+If it is, this object is leaked.
+Then, it uses this leaked object as seed object for `FBRetainCycleDetector` to figure out the retain cycle using DFS algorithm to traversal object graph.
+You may see this brief introduction in some Chinese tech articles.
+While, I found lots of articles introducing `MLeakdsFinder` are outdated.
+Since its source code is a bit easy to read, let's just start to explore it.

-Basing on this idea, `MLeaksFinder` has several categories for [these classes](https://github.com/Tencent/MLeaksFinder/tree/master/MLeaksFinder):
+`MLeaksFinder` has several categories for [these classes](https://github.com/Tencent/MLeaksFinder/tree/master/MLeaksFinder):
 - NSObject+MemoryLeak
 - UIApplication+MemoryLeak
 - UINavigationController+MemoryLeak